 STUDENTS AND PARENTS

-If you are a resident of a WICHE state, you are eligible to request a reduced WUE tuition rate of 150% of the resident rate at one of the 150 participating schools in the West.
-Search our WUE database (see link at right) to see which institutions participate, and which programs they have available at the WUE rate.
+If you are a resident of a WICHE state, you are eligible to request a reduced WUE tuition rate of 150% of the resident rate at 160 participating institutions in the West.
+Search our WUE database (see link at right) to see which institutions participate, and which programs are available at the WUE rate.

 WICHE states include: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.

-For details on how to apply for the WUE discount, as well as other requirements, please see the profiles of participting institutions in our WUE Database.
+For details on how to apply for the WUE discount, as well as other requirements, please see the profiles of participating institutions in our WUE Database.

 Virtually all undergraduate fields are available to WUE students at participating colleges and universities.
 Some institutions have opened their entire curriculum on a space-available or first-come, first-serve basis; others offer only designated programs at the reduced WUE rate.

-Currently, 150 public institutions participate in WUE; not all public institutions in every WICHE state participate in the program.
-To find out which ones do, and the programs that they have made available at the WUE rate, search the WUE database.
+Currently, 160 public institutions participate in WUE; not all public institutions in every WICHE state participate in the program.
+To find out which ones do, and the majors that they have made available at the WUE rate, search the WUE database.

 To be eligible for WUE, students must be a resident of a WICHE state (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands).